-API feeds are offered to approved third-party vendors and “in-house” companies for the data feed types previously described in this document.
-API may be requested by use of the Participant Data Access Agreement and with the payment of any fees as set forth and approved by the Board of Directors and which may be amended periodically.
+API feeds are offered to approved in-house and third-party vendors for the data feed types previously described in this document.
+An API may be requested by use of the Participant Data License and with the payment of any fees as set forth and approved by the Board of Directors and which may be amended periodically.
 Please note that API access may be offered through various platforms provided by the MLS and those platforms may have additional rules and fees that apply.

-An “In-House” vendor is the data recipient who maintains membership with the CCIMLS and/or one of the subsequent MLS’s that will utilize a data feed themselves without the use of another company.
-In-house companies shall adhere to the same practices for obtaining a data feed and the same rules and regulations for use and display.
+An in-house vendor is a data recipient who maintains membership with the CCIMLS and/or one of the subsequent MLS’s, a Participant’s brokerage, or Participant franchise that will utilize a data feed themselves without the use of a third party.
+In-house data recipients shall adhere to the same practices for obtaining a data feed and the same rules and regulations for use and display.
 There may still be fees that apply for an in-house vendor as set forth and approved by the Board of Directors and which may be amended periodically.

 A third-party vendor is the data recipient, typically described as a real estate service or technology provider that offers various products and services to agents, offices, or companies that are members of CCIMLS.
-Third-party vendors must adhere to our MLS Rules & Regulations, the current Participant Data Access Agreement, and any additional rules or policies described within the data feed platforms.
-A third-party vendor with access to an MLS data feed must only provide services to those approved members from which a Participant Data Access Agreement has been executed.
-Any CCIMLS member, office, or company that discontinues membership either by going inactive, being suspended, or terminated must stop receiving services provided by a third-party vendor whom is utilizing a data feed on their behalf.
+Third-party vendors must adhere to our MLS Rules & Regulations, the current Participant Data License, the Data Distribution Guidelines and any additional rules or policies described within the data feed platforms.
+A third-party vendor with access to an MLS data feed must only provide services to those approved members from which a Participant Data License has been executed.
+Any CCIMLS member, office, or company that discontinues membership either by going inactive, being suspended, or terminated must stop receiving services provided by a third-party vendor who is utilizing a data feed on their behalf.
+Vendors shall be required to submit a copy of their client list at minimum on a quarterly basis.
 Additionally, if a third-party product or service is found to be in violation of the MLS Rules & Regulations, a fine may be imposed as in accordance with the MLS Citation Policy as well as the possible termination of the data feed.

 Broker Distribution is the transmittal of listings from the MLS compilation to approved publisher sites.
 The distribution of listings from the MLS compilation is strictly for those who wish to utilize the extended listing exposure and is not a requirement.